Are my breasts normal? A source of shame?

 To stick to this image of perfect breasts, we resort to lingerie, push-ups, exercises to make them firmer, surgery to make them bigger, to make them smaller, and anything else that might make our breasts more "beautiful", more "pleasing to the eye", more politically correct and in line with the "norm".

-However, all breasts are natural, and their shapes and aspects are as numerous as the number of women on this planet.
-There's no such thing as normality, and yet many women have a complex about their breasts.
-This can even go as far as feeling ashamed to wear certain clothes, to appear naked in front of someone else, or even in front of oneself, and lead to a feeling of hatred towards one's own body.
+However, all breasts are in nature, and their shapes and aspects are as numerous as the number of women on this planet.
+There is no such thing as normality, and yet many women have a complex about their breasts.
+This can even go as far as feeling ashamed of wearing certain clothes, appearing naked in front of someone else, or even in front of oneself, and leading to a feeling of hatred towards one's own body.

 There are as many breasts as there are people!

-If we do a little research on the Internet to find out why our breasts don't match up to what we're shown in the media, we come across hundreds of pages giving information on cosmetic operations for breast reconstruction.
-It's not easy to feel good about our bodies and accept ourselves when we're being pushed to change...
+If you do a little research on the Internet to find out why your breasts don't match up to what you're shown in the media, you'll come across hundreds of pages giving information on cosmetic operations to have your breasts redone.
+It's not easy to feel good about your body and accept yourself when you're being pushed to change...

 This period is all the more difficult during adolescence or early adulthood, or when sexual life begins.
-Too small and you're not a woman, too big and you're quickly sexualized and exposed to the male gaze.
+If you're too small, you're not a woman; if you're too big, you're quickly sexualized and exposed to the male gaze.
 Our breasts can also be the cause of backache.

-We think they're too far apart, too saggy, not the right size - in short, we never really like our breasts.
+We think they're too wide apart, too saggy, not the right size - in short, we never really like our breasts.

 It's difficult for everyone to feel at ease with their breasts, but it's important to remember that there's no such thing as ONE perfect breast.
 In fact, the breast is one, if not the only part of the body to undergo so many variations over the course of a lifetime, whether through the hormonal cycle, contraception, pregnancy, weight gain or loss, or age.
 Their shape and volume vary throughout life, and it's more common to have different breasts than perfectly symmetrical ones.

-In fact, over the past few years, movements such as no-bra (see our blog post on the subject), or even numerous Instagram pages like @taboobofficial or @tubular.breasts, have been advocating beauty in every breast, no matter how different, as well as the right to show breasts on social networks, without them being perceived as sexual.
+In fact, in recent years, movements such as no-bra (see our blog post on the subject), and even numerous Instagram pages such as @taboobofficial and @tubular.breasts, have been advocating the beauty of every breast, however different it may be, and the right to show breasts on social networks, without them being perceived as sexual.

-Watch out for anomalies that should attract your attention
+Watch out for anomalies that need your attention

 @Sikana